Retrospective on Pokémon: The Main Series Games

 For years, the main series Pokémon games remained on mobile systems, with occasional off-shoots on the consoles.
 However, that all changed when the series moved onto the Nintendo Switch, which is both a mobile and home console.
 Thus, in 2019, the first main series games to feature high-definition graphics hit the store shelves, Sword and Shield.
 The game introduced eighty-eight new pokémon, bringing the new total to 898.

-The main gimmick to these games was the Dynamax system, where trainers infused a pokémon with Galar particles to increase their size to kaiju proportions for three turns.
+The main gimmick to these games was the Dynamax system, where trainers could make their pokémon grow to kaiju sizes, dwarfing all others on the field.
 This system could only activate once per battle on each side, assuming that there was a hotspot in the area.
-There were also certain pokémon who gained special Dynamax forms known as Gigantamax, which acted as a new evolution form for those pokémon.
-In several ways, the Gigantamax forms were like the Mega Evolutions from prior games.
+There were also certain pokémon who gained special Dynamax forms known as Gigantamax, which acted as a new form for those pokémon.
+In several ways, the Gigantamax forms took inspiration from the Mega Evolution of yore.

 Looking forward to the future of Pokémon